Ola Borten Moe: 2021

 Borten Moe stated that students would not be receiving more student requirements for higher student support.
 He added that the government would be focusing on offering support to students with children, as they view this group as a group they want to help further.

 Opposition politicians Henrik Asheim of the Conservative Party and Sivert Bjørnstad of the Progress Party accused the government, and specifically Borten Moe, for overriding the Nord University board's decision to close down the Nesna campus, which the Centre Party had campaigned on to re-establish.
 Borten Moe explained in an email: "We will now consider in more detail how we can best facilitate a higher education institution at Nesna, with primary and secondary school teacher education.
 We will also investigate whether we can add other study and education offers there.
 In addition, the goal is for Nesna to become a center for decentralized and district-oriented education and research."

-In November, Borten Moe announced a directive, where he ordered the Research Council of Norway to solve the issue of researches being unable to start up their projects.
+In November, Borten Moe announced a directive, where he ordered the Research Council of Norway to solve the issue of researchers being unable to start up their projects.
 This included that the council won't be given more money, and that they have to work within the budget that already is.

 On 18 December, Borten Moe and health minister Ingvild Kjerkol announced the government's plan to open 500 new study places for nurses, which would happen by autumn 2022.
 Borten Moe said: "This is a start.
 We will see in the future that there will be a heavier emphasis within the disciplines we know that we as a society have great needs for".
 The move was notably praised by both the Conservative and Progress parties.